siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 ## Why I Suck

 I think I suck because I thought I didn't suck.
 This is apparently a pretty common thing for people who've peaked in high-school.
+I genuinely thought that I had the ability to learn any language and any framework I wanted within a short period of time when, realistically, I could learn one within three months at minimum.

+My friends think I'm being way to hard on myself by thinking I suck in the first place but that's only because I talk such a big game despite not even having a ticket to the game.

+With all of this in mind, I'm going to actually try to work on my career this time.
+I want to be who I've always thought I was: a genuinely good developer who doesn't suck.

 ## How I'm Going To Deal With Sucking

-If realizing how bad you actually are at a thing is half the battle then actually getting better at it is like eight halves.
+Now that the oversharing is out of the way, it's time to plan out the pathway to Not-Sucking Town and if realizing how bad you actually are at a thing is half the battle then actually getting better at it has got to be like eight halves.

 Enrolled to the University of Helsinki's Full Stack Open Course.